MORE THAN BOOKS AND BUILDINGS

 Gifts to The Library Foundation support far-reaching programs that are proven to get families reading with their young children.
 These programs will reach more than 40,000 children and adults this year.
-Librarians educate parents about the research-based techniques that prepare a child's brain for learning.
-They also put books and materials directly into the hands of these families, fostering a reading culture where it is most effective — in the home.
+Librarians educate parents on research-based techniques that prepare a child's brain for learning.
+They also put books and materials directly into the hands of families, fostering a reading culture where it is most effective — in the home.

 This year, newborns and parents will go home from clinics and hospitals with inspiring literacy education, high-quality children’s books, and incentives to visit the library.
 Bilingual librarians will reach parents and teach them about early brain development at Head Starts and through the WIC (Women, Infants & Children) program.
 More than 24,000 books will go into homes in 20 languages.